CHAOS-Community/CHAOS-API-Documentation/source/API.rst

          :type metadataSchemaGUID: optional
          :rtype: The GUID of the created MetadataSchema

-         If no ``metadataSchemaGUID`` is given, CHAOS assign a GUID to the new schema.
+         If no ``metadataSchemaGUID`` is given, CHAOS assigns a GUID to the new schema.
 The new GUID is returned as a result.